Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 ## Examples

-Side navigation come with 3 ready-to-use fully responsive themes.
-If these available themes don’t meet your specific needs, feel free to develop your own custom theme accordingly to the Orange Design System.
+Side navigation comes with 3 ready-to-use fully responsive themes.
+If these available themes don't meet your specific needs, feel free to develop your own custom theme accordingly to the Orange Design System.

 Since most of side navigation we display use the responsive version of this component, please resize your browser to see the behavior.